Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 Nanoscience is a rapidly emerging interdisciplinary field at the interface between physics, materials science, chemistry, and biology.

-Nanotechnology can be defined as any technology related to features of nanometer scale - one nanometer is one millionth of a millimeter.
+Nanotechnology can be defined as any technology related to features of nanometer scale - one nanometer is one millionth of a millimetre.
 Nanotechnology is therefore more of an umbrella term to describe activities at the level of atoms and molecules that have applications in the real world.

 Nanoscience and nanotechnology exploit the phenomena that occur on the scale of single atoms.
 It is likely to transform technology in the next century, with developments including new technology for the health industry, super-computers, and new materials that mimic the processes that occur in nature.